 How to curate learning content

-The whole word “curate” may intimidate some people and feel like an onerous process to properly sort information for learning programs.
+The word “curate” may intimidate some people.
+It can feel like you’re digging through the mud to properly sort through all these learning programs.
+But curation doesn’t need to be a struggle.
 In fact, curation involves a series of best practices that anyone can easily master.

-- Organize and Synthesize.
+Organize and Synthesize.
 Systematically arrange the content in a logical manner.
-And combine content pieces that will be meaningful to the learner.
+Combine content pieces that will be meaningful to the learner.

 Content curation is often misrepresented as a menial task.
 In reality, effective curation is a core skill for L&D professionals.
 If you want a holistic L&D strategy, it’s essential to incorporate content curation into your learning design.